ShivShaktiGanu/flask-cicd-app/README.md

  Project Description

 This project demonstrates the deployment of a Flask backend application and an Express frontend application on a single Amazon EC2 instance.
-A CI/CD pipeline is implemented using Jenkins to automate code deployment, dependency installation, and application restart upon every GitHub push using webhooks.
+A CI/CD pipeline is implemented using Jenkins to automate code deployment, dependency installation, and application restarts upon every GitHub push using webhooks.

 Architecture Overview
 Developer → GitHub → Webhook → Jenkins → EC2 Deployment → Live Apps